• The Miles Behind Me-My 50 Favorite Images

 The Bridge

-It began on August 5, 2008, when I held a black puppy who looked at me as if we had always known each other.
-It ended on September 25, 2025, when I held his nearly white face for his last breath.
+It began on August 5, 2008, when I held a black puppy who looked at me as though we had always known each other.
+It ended on September 25, 2025, when I cradled his nearly white face as he took his last breath.

-Between those dates is a lifetime: joy, mischief, devotion, a shared language only we understood.
-Millions of photographs became my favorites, each one a piece of him, a piece of me.
-Together, they trace the quiet arc of who we became, to each other and to ourselves.
+Between those dates lies a lifetime of joy, mischief, devotion, and a language only we understood.
+Out of millions of photographs, these became my favorites.
+Each held a piece of him, a piece of me.
+Together, they traced the quiet arc of who we became, through each other and literally, because of each other.

-There was a place we returned to over the years, a simple wooden bridge.
-It wasn’t meant to be anything more than part of the path, but it became something sacred.
-It was there that we made a promise, to trust, and to always find our way back to each other.
+There was a place we returned to again and again over the years: a simple wooden bridge.
+It was never meant to be anything more than part of the trail, yet it became sacred.
+It was there we made an unspoken promise, to trust, to keep following our path wherever it led, and to always find our way back to each other.

 I learned then that grief doesn't mean the story is over.
 It just means it mattered.